 Binance Coin is an example of a utility and exchange token created to offer discounted trading fees on the Binance exchange.
-It was launched via an ICO by the Binance exchange in 2017.
+The Binance exchange launched it via an ICO in 2017.
 Binance is the largest crypto exchange in the world.

 6. Binance USD (BUSD)